This air fryer fish is crispy, fast, and foolproof.

 Does fish need to be thawed before air frying?

-If the fish is not coated yet it needs to be thawed before frying.
-Otherwise it will release a lot of moisture into the coating and will come out soggy instead of crispy.
+If it is not coated yet, it needs to be thawed before frying.
+Otherwise, it will release a lot of moisture into the coating and will come out soggy instead of crispy.

 Can you cook fish in the air fryer?

-Yes, you can cook fish in the air fryer!
-It’s a great healthy way to cook fish, especially to recreate the fried fish texture.
+Yes!
+It’s a great way to cook any protein, especially to recreate the fried fish texture.

 Do you have to use breading in an air fryer?